Indigenous Knowledge and Science

-Home / Academic / Undergraduate Programs / Indigenous Knowledge & Science
+Home / Academic / Undergraduate Programs / Indigenous Knowledge and Science

-Indigenous Knowledge & Science offers contemporary learning methods.
-In addition to our courses in Biology, Chemistry, Computer Science, Mathematics, and Statistics, we provide courses in Indigenous Environmental Science.
-Our classes combine “textbook Science” with teachings from the Elders.
+Indigenous Knowledge and Science embraces transformative learning methods.
+Alongside our courses in Biology, Chemistry, Computer Science, Mathematics, and Statistics, we proudly offer classes in Indigenous Environmental Science.

 Credential: